HL7/fhir-us-ndh/input/pagecontent/index.md

 ### NDH Use Cases
 To determine which resources to profile, extensions to create, etc. we reviewed a number of use cases supported by healthcare directories today:
 - Basic Information Exchange
     - A1.
-Enable electronic exchange (e.g. discovery of electronic endpoints such as IHE/EHR endpoints, FHIR server URLs, Direct addresses) - enables the electronic exchange of health information by supporting the ability to discover electronic service information including electronic endpoints or electronic addresses
+Enable electronic exchange (e.g., discovery of electronic endpoints such as IHE/EHR endpoints, FHIR server URLs, Direct addresses) - enables the electronic exchange of health information by supporting the ability to discover electronic service information including electronic endpoints or electronic addresses
     - A2.
 Find an individual and/or organization (even if no electronic endpoint is available) - enables users to find contact and other identifying information about healthcare organizations and individual healthcare providers
 - Patient/Payer focused
     - B1.
 Find provider accessibility information (specialty, office hours, languages spoken, taking patients) - enables individuals and consumers to find contact and other accessibility information for individual healthcare providers and/or healthcare organizations